tasmota/docs/docs/Thermostat.md

 ### Use of tasmota switch to bypass an existing wall thermostat

 A tasmota switch can be installed in a way that it bypasses the existing wall thermostat.
-The advantage of this setup is that the thermostat driver offers the possibility to follow the output of the existing wall thermostat (if active) or acting autonomously.
-This setup allows a seamless integration with existing wall thermostats.
+The advantage of this setup is that the thermostat driver offers the possibility to follow the output of the existing wall thermostat or acting autonomously.
+This setup allows a seamless integration with existing wall thermostats and gives the user the freedom to still use them.

+Below you can find an example of a Shelly switch bypassing a wall thermostat: